MichiganCOG/MINT/README.md

 - Sample variations seem to show opposite of expected trend, i.e., including more samples would be beneficial but in our case including makes us remove less nodes.
 Why?
 - 1 possible explanation is that for 30 and 40 groups, they don't divide the number of nodes evenly and hence their results need to be discounted.
 - Removed 30 and 40 groups and ran results on 1 system, hyaloidcanal.
 Results seem more consistent.
 - Current weird trend is that in increasing samples beyond a point, number of params to prune seems to dip.
 Confirming this by running 650samples/class experiment.
+550samples/class seems to an anomaly rather than the trend.

 ### Experiment 2: [Pruning filters for efficient Convnets](https://openreview.net/pdf?id=rJqFGTslg)